Selecting a Plastic Surgeon

-The American Board of Plastic Surgery oversees every surgeon performing cosmetic procedures in the US.
-To become eligible, a surgeon must undergo rigorous training, residencies, peer reviews, and continuous testing in order to obtain or renew their certification.
-Although this may seem sufficient and it’s definitely a great start, Dr. Capizzi believes that it’s important for a cosmetic practitioner to also be board certified in general surgery by the American Board of Surgery.
-The reason is that a doctor with a dual certification will have completed training above and beyond the minimum required for the ABPS.
+The American Board of Plastic Surgery (ABPS) oversees every surgeon performing cosmetic procedures in the US.
+To become eligible, a surgeon must undergo rigorous training, residencies, peer reviews, and ongoing testing throughout their career in order to establish and maintain their certification.
+Although this single certification may seem sufficient and is definitely a great start, Dr. Capizzi believes that it’s also important for a cosmetic practitioner to be board certified in general surgery by the American Board of Surgery.
+A doctor with a dual certification will have completed training above and beyond the minimum required for the ABPS.
 In addition to having honed a sense of artistry in physical aesthetics, a doctor who has completed residencies, peer reviews, and the demanding requirements of general surgery will be equipped to handle any emergency or complication that may arise during a cosmetic treatment.
-Bearing this in mind, always research and double check your surgeon’s credentials before scheduling an appointment, as this will give you the peace of mind you need to objectively evaluate the next steps in your process.
+Bearing this in mind, always research your surgeon’s credentials before scheduling an appointment.
+This will give you the peace of mind you need to move forward with the next steps in your process.

 Having been through the Capizzi experience, these patients can help you understand the smoothness of the journey.